SPADE-IITJ/dynamic-katz/README.md

 `katz_threads.cpp`:

-Similar to katz_dynamic.cpp but optimises update propagation using multiple threads for improved performance.
+Similar to katz_dynamic.cpp, it optimises update propagation using multiple threads for improved performance.
 Outputs speedups on computation and updates.